rendall/icebreakers/QUESTIONS.md

   * If you could audition for a talent TV show, what song would you pick and why?
   * If you could be a kitchen appliance, what one would you be and why?
   * If you could be anywhere in the world right now, where would you be?
-  * If you could be in the Guiness book of world records, what record-breaking feat would you attempt?
+  * If you could be in the Guinness book of world records, what record-breaking feat would you attempt?
   * If you could give a piece of advice to your younger self, what would it be?
   * If you could have an endless supply of food, what would it be?
   * If you could have an extra hour of free time everyday, how would you use it?